C-N-G/swtc/docs/Secrets Within the Compound Wiki/Roles/Loyalist/Agent/Clairvoyant.md

 # How to Play
 - You have a very powerful ability, and should be wary of being too open about your [[role]] with untrusted players.
 If a [[Subversive]] player finds out that you are the Clairvoyant, they will probably want to kill you immediately.
 Try to remain hidden whilst sharing your information as much as possible.
 Every night that you can stay alive is another night where you can learn a player who most likely can be trusted!
-- You can try to get trusted players to intentionally claim your [[role]], so that you can stay hidden for longer.
+- You can try to get players you trust to intentionally claim your [[role]], so that you can stay hidden for longer.

 # How to Narrate
 - Each night, wake up the Clairvoyant.
 Tell them to choose a player.
 Tell them the team of their chosen player.
 Send them back to sleep.